jpboudreault/acme-retail-sample/README.md

 ### Jodatime
 Couldn't find a use for it in the current version of Acme Retail!
 Will become the standard with Java 8.

-### No final
+### No final modifier
 Skipped the final fields and variables for this projects since not everyone likes it, but I am usually a bit crazy about placing finals everywhere.

 ### Angular
-A no brainer, unfortunately with the time allowed I couldn't go further.
+A no brainer, unfortunately with the time allowed I couldn't go further than some basic stuff.

 ## TODO
 * make stuff visible within angular